Bullying & Harassment

-What is Considered Bullying?Bullying is aggressive behavior that is intentional, repetitive and involves an imbalance of power and strength between the bully and the target of bullying.
+What is bullying?Bullying is aggressive behavior that is intentional, repetitive and involves an imbalance of power and strength between the bully and the target of bullying.
 Parents and students are sometimes reluctant to report bulling for a variety of reasons.
 Denton ISD wants school to be a safe place for all students and provides an online incident report form for those occurrences that appear to fit the definition of bullying.
 The form may be accessed below.
 Please print/fill it out and return it to the principal’s office at your earliest convenience.

 How can I support my child if he or she is bullied?